Aiko3993/PiliPlus-Source/MAINTENANCE.md

             4. **Exclusion Filter**: Removes artifacts containing "log", "symbol", "test", "debug", etc.
             5. **IPA Repackaging**: If only a `.app` folder is found, the script automatically packages it into a standard `.ipa` (Payload/ structure).
             6. **Ultimate Fallback**: Uses the first available artifact if all else fails.
-        *   **App-Artifacts Hosting**:
+        *   **Artifact Hosting & Direct Links**:
-            *   **Direct Link Generation**: Instead of relying solely on `nightly.link` (which often returns 404s or ZIPs), the script now downloads artifacts via official GitHub API, repacks them if needed, and uploads them to a dedicated local release (`app-artifacts`).
+            *   **Direct Link Generation**: Instead of relying solely on `nightly.link` (which often returns 404s or ZIPs), the script now downloads artifacts via official GitHub API, repacks them if needed, and uploads them to a daily release (`artifacts-YYYYMMDD`).
             *   **Compatibility**: This provides standard IPA direct download links (`browser_download_url`), ensuring 100% compatibility with tools like LiveContainer and SideStore.
-            *   **Maintenance**: Old assets in the `app-artifacts` release are automatically deleted before uploading new ones to save space and prevent confusion.
+            *   **Maintenance**: Old assets for the same app are automatically deleted (based on Bundle ID/App Name) before uploading new ones.
             *   **Nightly.link (Smart Proxy)**: If the primary GitHub API download fails, the script falls back to `nightly.link`.
-Crucially, it now **unpacks the ZIP, extracts the IPA, and re-hosts it** on `app-artifacts`, ensuring the final user always receives a direct IPA link regardless of the source.
+Crucially, it now **unpacks the ZIP, extracts the IPA, and re-hosts it** on the daily release, ensuring the final user always receives a direct IPA link.
+            *   **Retention**: Only the most recent 7 daily releases are kept to prevent storage bloat.
     *   **Note**: Multiple entries for the same repository are allowed as long as their `name` is unique (e.g., "UTM" and "UTM (TrollStore)").
 *   **deploy.yml (`.github/workflows/`)**:
     *   Responsible for assembling the website and source files and pushing them to the `gh-pages` branch.